ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-28-designing-with-real-enough-data.markdown

 A few weeks back I was worried that I was using a possibly real NINO in some design work I was doing.
 I scrubbed the NINO and asked some colleagues over at HMRC if they knew of a list of fake NINOs we could use in our design work.

 No list existed, but some rules about what a National Insurance number wouldn’t contain came back.
-We have used these to create two tools very quickly, using [CodePen](https://codepen.io).
+We have used these to create two tools very quickly, using [CodePen](https://codepen.io). (“Very quickly” being about an hour for both.)

 [Colin](https://twitter.com/htmlandbacon) made a quick tool to [generate a fake National Insurance number](https://codepen.io/htmlandbacon/full/vpXrgw/).